msr-lovely/Practical-Deep-Learning-For-Coders/05-07/05_Questionnaire.md

 ```

 19. What are discriminative learning rates?
-> Learning rates start off high in the beginning and becomes lower at the end.
+> Use a lower learning rate for early layers of pretrained neural network, and a higher learning rate for the later layers (the new randomly added ones)

 20. How is a Python slice object interpreted when passed as a learning rate to fastai?
->
+> The first value passed will be the learning rate in the earliest layer of the neural network, and the second value will be the learning rate in the final layer.

 21. Why is early stopping a poor choice when using 1cycle training?
->
+> Because if you stop in the middle, the learning rate hasn't reached its minimum, which is where you get the best results.

 22. What is the difference between resnet50 and resnet101?
 > Resnet 101 has more layers and therefore more parameters.

 23. What does to_fp16 do?
 > Uses tensor cores that can speed up neural network training.
 Almost all NVIDIA GPUs support it.
-My speed didn't increase though...
+My speed didn't increase though.